masa-finance/masa-oracle/DOCKER.md

 ## Funding the Node (in order to Stake)

-### Step 1: Find the public key of your node in the logs:
+### Step 1: Find your Node's public key:

+The public key of your new node is shown in the output at the beginning of the logs when it starts up:
 ```bash
 docker-compose logs -f masa-node
 ```

-### Step 2: Get sepolia ETH and MASA for your node:
+### Step 2: Send sepolia ETH and MASA to your node's public key address:

 You can obtain sepolia ETH from a faucet such as: